Program Requirements and Opportunities

 The math minor requires five courses in mathematics at Bryn Mawr or Haverford.

 Two of the mathematics courses must be at the 300-level or higher and the remaining three courses must be at least at the 200-level or higher; the Haverford course, Math H121, Multivariable Calculus, can also be counted towards the math minor as if it were a 200-level course.
+Note that MATH B206: Transitions to Higher Mathematics is a pre-requisite for any 300-level math course at Bryn Mawr.

 It may also be possible to count certain math courses taken at other colleges and universities towards the math minor.
 This will always require special permission from the Mathematics Department.